 The Royal London Hospital and the Barts and The London School of Medicine and Dentistry presented the first live-streamed surgical procedure in the UK.
 The operation was an extended right hemicolectomy with resection of a metastatic liver lesion.

-I was able to view the entire broadcast portion of the surgery live, and you can see it if you click [6/3/14 Addendum: The link to the video is now here.]
+I was able to view the entire broadcast portion of the surgery live, and you can see it if you click [2/27/15 Addendum: The link to the video has been taken down.
+Sorry.]

 Here is what I thought about the event.

 I noticed some curious things.
 Many of the staff, including the anesthesiologist, weren't wearing masks in the operating room.
 There is no Joint Commission in the UK.

 When the surgeon changed his glove, he opened the inner portion of the package with his bare hand, and the scrub nurse then touched the same area with her gloved hand.